Deviation Inequalities for R\'{e}nyi Divergence Estimators via Variational Expression: Introduction

-Probabilistic tail inequalities for kernel-based estimators of R\'{e}nyi divergences and neural estimators of KL divergence for compactly supported distributions have been derived in \cite{Singh-Poczos-2014,pmlr-v32-singh14,sreekumar2021neural}.
+Probabilistic tail inequalities for kernel-based estimators of R\'{e}nyi divergences and mutual information as well as neural estimators of KL divergence for compactly supported distributions have been derived in \cite{Singh-Poczos-2014,pmlr-v32-singh14,Liu-2012, sreekumar2021neural}.
 For plug-in estimators of KL divergence, Chernoff-type concentration bounds have been studied in \cite{Guo-Richardson-2021} for the finite alphabet setting, building upon earlier works \cite{Agrawal-2020,Mardia-2019}.
 However, all these results are limited to distributions with compact support and smooth densities bounded away from zero, which we aim to generalize upon.